m-rzb/screen-recorder-for-steamdeck/README.md

 ## Installing on your Steam Deck

 You need to be in Desktop Mode.
 Download `Install_Recapture_CLI_Wrapper.desktop` using [this link](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/main/Install_Recapture_CLI_Wrapper.desktop) on your Steam Deck.
-Right click the link and save the file somewhere you can find it.
+Right click the link and save the file somewhere you can find it later.

-No need to make the file executable.
-Double-clicking the downloaded file will download the Recapture plugin, install a script and create a Desktop Icon.
+No need to make the downloaded file executable.
+Double-clicking the file will download the Recapture binary and the required libraries, install a script and create a Desktop Icon.

 You should add now the `Recapture.desktop` file as Non-Steam Game.
 Recapture, with the help of this CLI wrapper, records the screen in Game Mode as well as Desktop Mode.